-His qualification and experience in CDM demonstrate his sufficient sectoral competence Renewable Energies and Swine Manure.
+His qualification, industrial experience and experience in CDM demonstrate his sufficient sectoral competence in 9.1. metal production.

 Fernando Sasdelli

 Fernando Sasdelli holds a Bachelor's Degree in Mechanical Engineering from University of São Paulo and has a Specialization in Business Administration from Fundação Getúlio Vargas.